Can I see a sample print before I order?

 - The number of print areas in your design (i.e front, back, sleeve)

 - The type of garments to be printed

 In order for us to give you an accurate quote for printing costs, we need as much of the above information as possible.

 Why do more colours cost more?

-With screen printing, each colour in a design has to be set-up on a separate screen.
+With screen printing, each colour in a design has to be set up on a separate screen.
 So each colour undergoes the process detailed above (see Can I see a sample print before I commit to a full order?).
 Each colour is then printed separately onto the garment.
-Screen printing is not a digital process, it is a manual process.

 What format does my artwork need to be in for screen printing?

-The first step in creating a screen is creating a digital version of the artwork on a piece of clear film.
 Ideally, we receive your artwork in a vector-based format, fonts outlined, sized as you would like it printed.
 We can accept Adobe Illustrator files (.ai), Photoshop files (.psd), or editable PDF files (.pdf).
-These are the best way to send us your artwork.

 If you do not have your artwork in one of these formats, we can advise you on what is possible and we may be able to convert it.
-We provide 15 minutes of free artwork and charge at a rate of $35/hour thereafter.
+We provide 15 minutes of complementary design assistance and charge at a rate of $35/hour thereafter.